 Year: 2006

 Welcome to Diggin in the Dirt: a new series of articles exploring all matters archaeological and historical, brought to you by archaeologist of the damned and Blather's grave-robber in residence, Ender Wiggan.
 Excavations shall commence with a study of Niall of the Nine Hostages, the infamous 5th century warlord and serial-knobber.
 Recently, many newspapers have been waxing lyrical about the latest genetic study from Trinity College, involving the tracing of an alpha-male type genetic ancestry in the northwest part of Ireland.
-Linked with the Uí Néill Dynasty, and their mythical founder Niall of the Nine Hostages, impressive estimates now proclaim that one in twelve Irish males (one in three in Ulster) share direct descent from him.
+Linked with the Uà Néill Dynasty, and their mythical founder Niall of the Nine Hostages, impressive estimates now proclaim that one in twelve Irish males (one in three in Ulster) share direct descent from him.
 And worldwide, between two and three million males may also be able to trace a common genetic connection to him.
 A Y-Chromosome Signature of Hegemony in Gaelic Ireland But just who was Niall when...

-Hellfire Club, West Wycombe
+The Hellfire Club Tunnels and Caves, West Wycombe

 In yet another episode in a never-ending series, blather.net returns to the lair of the English Hellfire Club - Sir Francis Dashwood's party-house at Medmenham Abbey, and the fantastically kitsch tunnels in West Wycombe.
 Back in 1998, blather.net visited the Hellfire Club tunnels, in West Wycombe, Buckinghamshire - which, in case you don't know, is about 50km out of London.
 Back then, I knew very little about photography - I pointed and I shot, and was pleased enough.
 Now, I know a little more, and hope I've presented some better images of one very, very odd place.
 I've already written extensively on blather.net about the Hellfire Clubs, both the Irish Hellfire Club and their English counterparts.
 So, rather than getting into an explanation of 18th century rakes and satanists, I'm going to stick with talking about our recent visit.
 In November 2005, a crack blather.net & Strange Attractor team descended...